kc8/adventofcode/README.md

 ## Day 2
 Created a class for the password and kept track of whether it was valid within the class.
 Could do a better job of sperating out parsing the input better

+## Day 3
+Was able to do the first part, second part I left incomplete.
+I think the "Right 1, down 2" needs to be checked but not sure.